meob/MySAT/README.md

 MySAT performs several test to analyze database configurations and security policies.
 MySAT can help to assess and therefore to increase MySQL database security.

-MySAT is a simple SQL script it is easy to understand and easy to mantain.
+MySAT is a simple SQL script, it is easy to understand and easy to mantain.
 MySAT result is a report in HTML format.

 ## Running MySAT

 To run MySAT execute the following command on Your MySQL database:

-	`mysql --user=root -pXXX --skip-column-names -f < mysat.sql > MySAT.htm`
+	mysql --user=root -pXXX --skip-column-names -f < mysat.sql > MySAT.htm

 #### Report